![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "My garbage disposer smells!
 Is there anything that I can do besides buying a new one?"

-A. Generally the simple solution to this is to clean the disposer by having it grind up a few cups of ice and some table salt.
+A. You can clean the disposer by having it grind up a few cups of ice and some table salt.
 This helps to cut the grease and slime off the sides of the disposer.
 Then flush it out with cold water followed by half of a lemon or lime to deodorize.

 Q. "I see that in your parts section that you offer other finishes for flanges besides chrome/stainless.
 Are these finishes as good as chrome or stainless?"